 Core Concepts and Definitions

 This page describes the core concepts and definitions that you’ll see throughout this documentation.
-These terms and concepts can help you understand the components of the Metadata API, using GraphQL, and how these components relate to what you see and interact with on Tableau Online or Tableau Server.
+These terms and concepts can help you understand the components of the Metadata API, using GraphQL, and how these components relate to what you see and interact with on Tableau Cloud or Tableau Server.

 In this section

 - Content - a set of objects (and their metadata) that you can interact with using the Metadata API.
-Content is typically Tableau-specific objects that you can publish to or create on Tableau Online or Tableau Server.
+Content is typically Tableau-specific objects that you can publish to or create on Tableau Cloud or Tableau Server.
 Content can include workbooks and projects.

 - Assets - a set of objects (and their attributes) that you can interact with using the Metadata API.
 Assets are external to Tableau and therefore non-Tableau specific objects.
 Assets include databases and tables.